sumayyah/sumayyah.github.io/_posts/2022-11-15-10-offers-in-one-year.md

 ---
-title: "19 Interviews in One Year"
+title: "10 Offers in One Year"
 date: 2022-11-13
 ---
 I quit my job in the summer of 2021 to take a sabbatical from work, and jumped back into the job market in 2022.
-Despite the hiring freezes, layoffs, and general uncertainty, I interviewed with 19 companies, totaling more than 100 rounds, and eventually ended up with 10 offers at the Senior or Principal level.
+Despite the hiring freezes, layoffs, and general uncertainty, I interviewed with 19 companies, totaling more than *100 rounds*, and eventually ended up with 10 offers (!!) at the Senior level or above.
 These companies were FAANGs, but also in tech, finance, real estate, and media.

 It was a long, fun, exhausting process, and I’m taking notes here in case this helps anyone else (and to be honest, for future me as well).
 &nbsp;